threefoldtech/info_grid/src/tokens/buytft/pancakeswap.md

 ##  Buy TFT on PancakeSwap

+On Pancake Swap, you can easily convert your existing crypto assets on BSC network into TFT-BSC by using the Swap function.
+Once you have obtained TFT-BSC, you have the option to bridge it into TFT Native on the Stellar network by utilizing the [TFT-Stellar bridge](/src/farmers/threefold_token/buy_sell_tft/tfchain_stellar_bridge.md).
+Let's swap some tokens!

 Now that you're all set, go to your [PancakeSwap homepage](https://pancakeswap.finance/) and click on **Trade > Swap** button as shown.
 Please Make sure you're on **BNB Smart Chain** network.

 ![](img/pancake_home.png)